giganttheo/giganttheo.github.io/_posts/2024-04-16-vlm_design.md

 In the first LLaVA, this abstractor was a simple linear projection.
 In consequent versions (LLaVA 1.5 and 1.6/NeXT), it was swapped for a more expressive Multi-Layer Perceptron (MLP).

-While minimalistic and effective, this "projection" strategy has the default of keeping the number of tokens from the encoded image, *ie* $16*16=256$ tokens with ViT.
+While minimalistic and effective, this "projection" strategy has the disadvantage of keeping the number of tokens from the encoded image, *ie* $16*16=256$ tokens with ViT.
 For some applications --say video understanding-- the total number of tokens might blow up, and be very redundant too.
 In such situations, a "Visual Abstractor" can select the information from a varying number of images with a fixed tokens budget, with popular choices being the Q-Former ([BLIP-2](https://arxiv.org/abs/2301.12597)) or the Perceiver Resampler ([Flamingo](https://arxiv.org/abs/2204.14198)) abstractors.
 Both are using learnt queries and attention to select the salient visual information for a given token budget, but Q-Former is also conditioned on input text.

-[*Cha et al*](https://arxiv.org/abs/2312.06742) studied other visual abstractor strategies more in-depth, based on convolutional neural networks (C-Abstractor), or deformable attentions (D-Abstractor), along adaptive average pooling which allows to select the number of output tokens.
+[*Cha et al*](https://arxiv.org/abs/2312.06742) studied other visual abstractor strategies more in-depth, based on convolutional neural networks (C-Abstractor), or deformable attentions (D-Abstractor), in addition to adaptive average pooling which allows to select the number of output tokens.

 [*Li et al*](https://arxiv.org/abs/2311.17043) proposed to only keep two tokens for each frame for video understanding: one that only encode the frame information (dubbed "content" token), and another one, conditioned on input text, aiming to encode the contextualized information (dubbed "context" token).